controlplaneio/threat-modelling-labs/lab1/README.md

 ## Setup

-This lab can be completed in one of the following three ways:
+This lab can be completed in one of the following three ways.

+> We recommend [Google Sheets](#google-sheets) as you can use it as a base for future work

 - [Google Sheets](#google-sheets) (Google account required)
 - [PDF](#pdf) (printer required)